Angle Icon

 • Reduced patient time: The shift to data-heavy EHRs means physicians spend more time face-to-face on computers than with patients, which is ironic for a profession built on human connection.

-A smarter approach to writing medical notes: Advances in generative AI are reducing the burden of note-taking, automating documentation, and freeing up clinicians to focus on patient care.
+A smarter approach to writing clinical notes: Advances in generative AI are reducing the burden of note-taking, automating documentation, and freeing up clinicians to focus on patient care.

 Next, let’s explore best practices for writing medical notes efficiently.